atomicals-community/atomicals-guide/collection-containers/dmint-guide.md

 As a project owner, your focus should be on steps 1, 2, and 3.

-> ​💰 Before each step, there is a ⛓️ icon indicating that the operation is on-chain, requiring gas consumption.​
+> 💰 Before each step, there is a ⛓️ icon indicating that the operation is on-chain, requiring gas consumption.

 #### **Prepare Collection Data**